-Pipelinesservean important transportation function in the transmission of large quantities of liquid and gas products.
+Pipelines serve an important transportation function in the transmission of large quantities of liquid and gasproducts.
 They are more safe and efficient than moving the same products by rail, truck or barge.
 There are currently six major pipelines crossing Gresham within four corridors.

 Four major water pipelines (Bull Run Conduits) cross east/west through Gresham, with a fifth conduit planned (Table 19).
-The PortlandWaterBureaumaintainsthesepipelinesandfivemetering facilitieswherewateristransferredtothelocalreservoirstorageand distribution system in Gresham.
-Conduits 2, 3, and 4 are currently inservice and provide water used in the Portland metropolitan area.
+The PortlandWaterBureaumaintainsthesepipelinesandfivemetering facilities where water is transferred to the local reservoir storage anddistribution system in Gresham.
+Conduits 2, 3, and 4 are currently inserviceand provide water used in the Portland metropolitan area.
 Conduit 5 is planned.

 Table 19.
 Bull Run Conduits in Gresham

 Conduit # Year Built Diameter Status

 1 Abandoned in place

-2 1911 44" In Service
+2 1911 44'' In Service

-3 1925 50" In Service
+3 1925 50'' In Service

-4 1953 56" In Service
+4 1953 56'' In Service

 5 N/A TBD Planned

 Two high-pressure natural gas pipelines also cross Gresham in north/south corridors.
 A 20" pipeline built in 1964 is almost entirely within the Hogan Road right-of-way through Gresham.
-A 30" pipeline, built in 1996, generally follows the PP&L utility corridorand passes through the eastern part of the city.
-Northwest Pipeline Corporation operates the set wo pipelines as well as two metering stations in Gresham where natural gas is transferred to a local distribution company.
-Both pipelines transport natural gas from the mainline in Washougal, Washington, down the Willamette Valley, and south to the terminus at Grants Pass via a series of large compressors.
-They provide over 90% of the natural gas used in Oregon west of the Cascades.
+A 30" pipeline, built in 1996, generally follows the PP&L utility

-The Bull Run Watershed in the Mt..
-Hood National Forest.
+TheBullRunWatershedintheMt..HoodNational Forest.
 Four major water pipelines (Bull Run conduits) cross east/west through Gresham.